-That being said, stealth technology is not useless.
-Radars like the Nebo radar used in the S-400 are enormous.
-They are simply too large to fit into most aircraft, aside from AWACS aircraft like the American Northrop Grumman E-2D and the Russian Beriev A-100.
-The Northrop Grumman E-2D utilizes a UHF-band radar, which has proven capable of guiding SM-6 missiles.
+Despite this, stealth technology is not entirely useless.
+The Nebo radar used in the S-400 system is quite large and would not be practical to install on most aircraft, except for certain specialized planes like the Northrop Grumman E-2D AWACS and the Russian Beriev A-100.
+The E-2D utilizes a UHF-band radar that has demonstrated the ability to guide SM-6 missiles.

 N036L-1-01 L-band AESA Radar

-That being said, modern, Russian fighters like the Su-35 and the Su-57 are equipped with an L-band radar mounted in their wingtips that are believed to have some capability against stealth aircraft.
-The L-band is on the shorter end of the UHF band, representing radars with wavelengths between 15 and 30 cm.
-These radars should be capable of detecting defining features of stealth fighters like the F-22 and the F-35 by resonating off of defining features like engine inlets.
+Despite this, modern Russian fighters such as the Su-35 and Su-57 are equipped with L-band radars mounted on their wingtips that are thought to have some ability to detect stealth aircraft.
+The L-band is on the shorter end of the UHF band, with wavelengths ranging from 15 to 30 cm.
+These radars should be able to detect defining features of stealth fighters like the F-22 and F-35, such as engine inlets, by resonating off of them.

 Northrop Grumman B-2 Spirit

-Nevertheless, it is far more difficult to detect larger aircraft like the US B-2 with much longer defining features.
-The Northrop Grumman B-2 Spirit has a leading edge that measures about 33 meters in length.
-As such, it could only be detected by radar with a wavelength of at least 3.3 meters, which would put it in the VHF Band.
+On the other hand, it is more challenging to detect larger aircraft, such as the US B-2, which has more extended defining features.
+The Northrop Grumman B-2 Spirit has a leading edge approximately 33 meters in length, which means it could only be detected by radar with a wavelength of at least 3.3 meters, placing it in the VHF band.